When Human Flamethrowers Speak

 So certainly we have to call it out and we have to keep...especially our government officials accountable to what they’re saying.

-The chief used this presser as an opportunity to announce that the chiefs decided they want an elected member of the B.C. legislature removed because she said things in the house they don’t like.
+The chiefs used this presser as an opportunity to announce that they as a group decided they want an elected member of the B.C. legislature removed because she said things in the house they don’t like.
 Dallas Brodie sits in the legislature as an opposition MLA, not a member of the governing caucus.
-Well, we have laws about this stuff.
+As well, we have laws about this stuff.
 Did the esteemed chiefs bother to research grounds for removing an MLA from her seat?
 The BC Constitution Act indicates the following grounds for forfeiture of an MLA’s seat: absenteeism, allegiance to foreign powers, dual citizenship, or serious criminal convictions.
+Her behaviour doesn’t come close to meeting the threshold established in the law.

 And as part of the leadership council, I think we need to keep this government accountable and all levels of government accountable …it allows us to have respectful conversations.